 Typography and Page Design

-The course provides an introduction to the theoretical and practical foundations of typography and page design.
-Students study the history, aesthetics, and technology of typography, and current methods of page composition.
-Projects include design and production methods, using current software tools and fonts for typography in print and monitor display.
+Combining text and graphics is foundational for graphic production.
+The course provides an introduction to the theoretical and practical foundations of typography and page composition.
+Students study the technology and aesthetics of typography, and current methods of combining type and graphic elements to compose pages for print and electronic distribution.
+Projects include page composition and production methods, using current software tools and fonts in print and electronic displays.
 Students will apply their acquired knowledge to make informed decisions in the practice of typography and page composition.
-(Prerequisites: MAAT-101 or equivalent course.)
-Lab 2 (Spring).
+(Prerequisites: MAAT-102 or equivalent course.)
+Lab 2, Lecture 2 (Spring).